 I’ll then read the manual: Does the dock need any drivers?
 Are there links?
 What does the manual say about the dock’s capabilities in terms of power and speed?

 Next, I take a USB key or two and connect them to the available USB ports to determine if they have enough space to allow several to be connected at the same time.
 I then examine the display ports, find the appropriate cables, and then connect the dock to the laptop.
-I use a series of laptops with various generations of AMD and Intel hardware, and check and see if the experience is the same on each one.
+I use a series of laptops with various generations of AMD and Intel hardware, and check to see if the experience is the same on each one.
 If it isn’t, I make notes.
+I connect the dock to two 4K displays, running at 60Hz.
+For Thunderbolt 5 docks, I will use two 4K displays capable of 144Hz — that’s the limit of the technology.

 I then measure the power output of the ports, using a USB multimeter, a smartphone, and a laptop to measure how much power the dock delivers to each.